Contents

 The King's State Apartments

 The King's State Apartments is the grandest one among all apartments.
 It contains grandiose staterooms, the Presence Chamber, the Cupola Room, the King’s Drawing Room, and the King’s Gallery.
 Most of these staterooms don’t have the typical furniture you would expect but are filled with works of art instead.
-The first attraction that you encounter is the King’s Staircase, a staircase is known for the paintings that depict the life and court of George I. Once you’re up these stairs, you can roam around the rooms and admire everything on display.
+The first attraction that you encounter is the King’s Staircase, a staircase is known for the paintings that depict the life and court of George I.

 The King’s Gallery